 1.2.
-The headings used in this Agreement are for ease of reference only and shall not affect its interpretation.
+The headings used in this are for ease of reference only and shall not affect its interpretation.

 1.3.
-Unless the context otherwise requires, in this Agreement a reference to any gender includes all genders, a reference to the singular includes the plural and vice versa and a reference to any statute or similar instrument shall be construed as including amendments and re-enactments.
+Unless the context otherwise requires, in this Agreement a reference to any gender includes all genders, a references to the singular includes the plural and vice versa and a reference to any statute or similar instrument shall be construed as including amendments and re-enactments.

 1.4.
 This Agreement includes the schedules attached hereto.